Wibaux, Montana: Arts and culture

 The Wibaux Museum contains antiques from early settlers, including Pierre Wibaux and his wife Mary Ellen.
 The original house owned by the couple is part of the museum complex.
 It, and 3 other locations in town, are included on the National Register of Historic Places.
 Other sites in the complex are a Montana Centennial Train Car which was an exhibit in the 1964 World's Fair, a livery stable, and a barber shop.

 The other locations on the National Register of Historic Places are: the Wibaux Commercial Historic District, which has a self-guided walking tour, St. Peter's Catholic Church, and the Vogt–Nunberg Farm.

 Wibaux Public Library serves the area.

 At the western end of town, there is a statue of Pierre Wibaux that he commissioned in his will to look over the sloping landscape.

 Each year the town holds a summer festival, called the Ski Fest as homage to its predominantly Polish roots.
 Festivities include a parade, polka music, and a ranch rodeo.

+Government

+Wibaux has a mayor and town council.
+Mayor Jana M. Parker won re-election in November 2025.